superduper-io/superduper/docs/dev_n_demo_setup.md

 `poetry install`

-### One-time configuration for local testing workflows
+### One-time configuration for local linting and testing workflows

 We use `pytest` for testing and `black` and `ruff` for linting.